marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 http://127.0.0.1:8080/fylkr?trick=doTheTrick
 </pre>

 When we open this URL after previous actions - firstly - we get an alert.
+With xsrf-token-cookie.

 And after that we will get a full table with all invited listeners.
  <sub>(Donald Duck included, where "Donald" is name  and "Duck" is phone)</sub>